Mauka Mauka

-Mauka Mauka is a 2015 Indian television advertisement campaign created by Star Sports India to promote its broadcast of the 2015 Cricket World Cup.
+Mauka Mauka is a 2015 Indian television advertisement campaign created by Star Sports India to promote its TV broadcast of the 2015 Cricket World Cup.
 Although initially planned as a standalone advert for the India–Pakistan group stage match, following the overwhelming positive response for the first video, the channel made a series of adverts for each of India's matches at the 2015 World Cup.

 Sequence

 India–Pakistan advert

 Mauka Mauka begins in March 1992 with a young Pakistani cricket supporter in Karachi saving up firecrackers to burst when Pakistan is about to beat India at the World Cup.
 He is disappointed as his team loses the match and at being unable to light the firecrackers.
 The video shows him grow older over the years, still saving up the firecrackers and waiting for his mauka (chance) to burst them, while his team fails to defeat India in any of the subsequent World Cups.
 The video ends at the conclusion of the 2011 World Cup semi-final with the supporter, who is now married and has a child, asking his son in anguish, "Kab phodenge yaar?"
 (When will we burst the crackers, buddy?).
 The advert is a reference to Pakistan losing to India in all five meetings at the World Cup prior to 2015.